 This study analyzed the responses of soil organic carbon fractions and related enzyme activities to different vegetation types in the northern Loess Plateau.
-Our results demonstrated that the content of soil SOC.
-EOC and POC were greater in the upper layer than in the lower layer in each type of vegetation, except for MBC.
+Our results demonstrated that the content of soil SOC, EOC and POC were greater in the upper layer than in the lower layer, except for MBC.
+This variation was similar for different vegetation types.
 Vegetation types effected on soil organic carbon fractions differently.
 The maximum MBC content in the upper soil was observed in HR vegetation, the maximum EOC content was observed in GL vegetation, and the soil POC and SOC contents of SX vegetation were significantly higher than in the other three vegetation types.
 Moreover, the type of vegetation significantly influenced soil enzyme activities, except for catalase.
 For all four vegetation types, the soil amylase, urease, and sucrase were all significantly higher in the upper than in the lower layer.
 In contrast, the soil catalase displayed no significant difference between soil layers.
-Correlation analysis showed that the MBC has a significant effect on catalase activities, that POC significantly affected urease and sucrase activities, and that SOC displayed an extremely significant effect on urease and sucrase activities.
-Lastly, vegetation types and hydrological conditions could have profound effects on the soil organic carbon fractions and enzyme activities.
-In conclusion, the type of vegetation was an important factor influencing the kind of soil enzyme activity and carbon fractions on the Loess Plateau.
-As such, more long-term studies are needed to better understand the mechanism of SOC dynamics across the different types of vegetation on the Loess Plateau.
+In addition, we also found that the MBC significantly impacted catalase activities, POC significantly impacted urease and sucrase activities, and SOC significantly impacted urease and sucrase activities.
+Considering that the related effects of vegetation environment on litter decomposition and soil microbial community structure will jointly affect the soil carbon dynamics under human disturbance, more long-term research is needed to better understand the dynamic mechanism of soil organic carbon fractions after returning farmland to forest.